Information Technologies in Industrial Automation

 Thesis: Aggregating domestic energy storage resources to participate in frequency containment reserves

 Thesis: Optimizing Demand Response of Aggregated Residential Energy Storages

 Thesis: Collaborative energy management systems: design and evaluation for intelligent buildings, electric vehicles and street lighting

 The Aalto Factory of the Future is a facility for innovation, research and education and comprises a space shared by humans, robots and production stations.
 The facility serves as a platform for projects in the area of advanced information technologies applied to future production systems.
 It focuses on achieving revolutionary high flexibility by exploiting the architecture of modular autonomous intelligent production units.
-The enabling technologies for that include: Artificial Intelligence, Industry 4.0 architecture, Industrial Internet of Things, wireless communication (5G, Wifi6), edge/fog/cloud computing paradigms, virtual integration, digital twins, remote commissioning, operation and predictive maintenance, human-robot collaboration, simulation, virtual and augmented reality.
+The enabling technologies for that include: Artificial Intelligence, Industry 4.0 architecture, collaborative robotics, Industrial Internet of Things, wireless communication (5G, Wifi6), edge/fog/cloud computing paradigms, virtual integration, digital twins, remote commissioning, operation and predictive maintenance, simulation, virtual and augmented reality, human-machine interaction.

 Project duration: 2019-2022

 Funded by: Finnish Nuclear Waste Management Fund (VYR)